-<p>The center of the debate in normative terms has been whether the treatment of discrimination on grounds of sexual orientation or gender identity should be considered on a par with established grounds such as racial or gender discrimination.
-Those in favor of this view submit that human rights are usually stated to apply to “everyone.”
-Thus, everyone has the right to private life and family life.
-Provisions in international human rights instruments prohibiting discrimination tend to follow the pattern of an open list and a reference to “sex” and to “other status.”
-Sexual orientation has then been interpreted to fall into either, or both, of these categories.
+<p>The central issue of the debate in normative terms has been whether discrimination on grounds of sexual orientation or gender identity should be considered on a par with established grounds such as racial or gender discrimination.
+Those who support this view submit that human rights apply to everyone, and therefore everyone has the right to private life and family life.
+Provisions in international human rights instruments that prohibit discrimination tend to follow the pattern of an open list and contain a reference<AU: contain a reference okay?
+OK> to “sex” and to “other status”; sexual orientation has then been interpreted as falling into either or both of these categories.
 This is seen as an application of the “living instrument” approach to the interpretation of human rights treaties and consistent with their object and purpose (<i>Toonen v.
 Australia</i> [1994]).
-The final step is to argue that discrimination on grounds of sexual orientation can only be justified by particularly serious or weighty reasons.
+The final step is to argue that discrimination on grounds of sexual orientation can be justified only by particularly serious or weighty reasons.
 International human rights institutions, particularly the European Court of Human Rights (<i>Dudgeon v.
-UK</i> [1981]; Johnson 2013), UN Human Rights Treaty Bodies (<i>Toonen v.
+UK</i> [1981]; Johnson 2013), UN human rights treaty bodies (<i>Toonen v.
 Australia</i> [1994]), and the Inter-American Court of Human Rights (<i>Atala Riffo and Daughters v.
-Chile</i> [2012]; Advisory Opinion OC-24 [2018]) have largely imitated each other’s jurisprudence to reach these results.
-The year 2006 saw the adoption by a distinguished group of international human rights experts of the <i>Yogyakarta Principles on the Application of International Human Rights Law in Relation to Sexual Orientation and Gender Identity</i> (O’Flaherty and Fisher 2008).
+Chile</i> [2012]; Advisory Opinion OC-24 [2018]) have largely duplicated each other’s jurisprudence to reach these results.
+In 2006 s a distinguished group of international human rights experts adopted the <i>Yogyakarta Principles on the Application of International Human Rights Law in Relation to Sexual Orientation and Gender Identity</i> (O’Flaherty and Fisher 2008).
 This is not a UN instrument, but its intended effect was to apply existing international human rights law standards to address the situation of LGBTQI people and issues of intersexuality.
 The OHCHR, UN Special Procedures, UN human rights treaty bodies, and the Council of Europe Commissioner for Human Rights have all referenced the <i>Yogyakarta Principles</i>.</p>

 <h1>Against LGBTQI Human Rights</h1>

 <p>States that oppose the recognition of LGBTQI rights as human rights, such as Pakistan, Saudi Arabia, Nigeria, Uganda, and Botswana, have tended to simply reverse the arguments relating to interpretation and application.
-They have not been able to deny that human rights apply to “everyone,” but stress that very few national, regional, or international provisions prohibiting discrimination expressly refer to “sexual orientation.”
-They have criminalized same-sex relationships, which are considered by them not to be protected by the rights to private or family life.
-They reject the view that sexual orientation falls within “sex” or “other status.”
-They regard such an interpretation as going beyond the permissible limits of a purposive “living instrument” approach to the interpretation of human rights treaties and inconsistent with their object and purpose.
-Even if such an interpretation of “other status” was justifiable, these States reject the view that such differential treatment can only be justified by “particularly serious or weighty reasons.”
-At best, a lower standard of reasonable and objective reasons is considered applicable.
-Or, in the alternative, these States argue that they do have “particularly serious or weighty reasons” or “reasonable and objective reasons”: ones that reflect their tradition, culture, and/or religion.
-Finally, they would argue that the fact that some international human rights institutions have copied and imitated each other’s jurisprudence to reach the contrary result does not make that result justifiable.</p>
+They have not been able to deny that human rights apply to everyone, but they stress that very few national, regional, or international provisions prohibiting discrimination expressly refer to “sexual orientation.”
+They have criminalized same-sex relationships, which they view as not protected by the rights to private or family life.
+They reject the view that sexual orientation falls under “sex” or “other status,” regarding such an interpretation as going beyond the permissible limits of a purposive living instrument approach to the interpretation of human rights treaties and inconsistent with their object and purpose.
+Even if such an interpretation of “other status” was justifiable, these states reject the view that such differential treatment can be justified only by particularly serious or weighty reasons.< I HAVE DELETED QUOTATION MARKS AU: Please indicate where this phrase comes from (i.e., why it’s in quote marks), either here or, better, where first it occurs, in the previous paragraph.> At best, a lower standard of reasonable and objective reasons is considered applicable.
+Or, conversely, these states argue that they do have particularly serious or weighty reasons” or “reasonable and objective reasons,” which reflect their traditions, cultures, and/or religions.
+Finally, they argue that the fact that some international human rights institutions have copied each other’s jurisprudence to reach the contrary result does not make that result justifiable.</p>

 <h1>Culture and Tradition</h1>